b-hayes/swarmarr/README.md

 Log off and log back in.
 Now you should be able to just right-click on a folder and see sharing options.

+## Enabling access via computer name and mDNS routing.
+Accessing your server via computer-name.local as unraid did is common, but it's blocked by default on Ubuntu.
+I actually don't know how, but setting up smb file sharing above will enable it you.

 ## Spanning multiple Drives with redundancy

-The key ffeature I liked about Unraid was its storage solution.
+The key feature I liked about Unraid was its storage solution.
 You can replicate it with the following tools.

 [SnapRaid](https://www.snapraid.it/) for parity backup